John 11:1-57 - Outline of John (Book Notes menu page)

 • But the prophetic words, which God had placed on Caiaphas' tongue,

-had a far deeper and more far reaching meaning.
+had a far deeper and farther reaching meaning.
 God's message was...

 that Jesus should die... not for that nation only,